Startpage

 Above all, participation allows us to an independent and fact-based target assessment, increases transparency and target quality and underlines Jungheinrich's pioneering role in sustainable intralogistics.

 Jungheinrich also aims to reduce emissions in Scope 3.
-In the financial year 2023, for example, we systematically identified measures to reduce purchasing emissions (Scopes 3.1/3.2), developed ways to sustainably optimise packaging and raised awareness among key partners for the use of electricity from renewable sources as part of the product usage phase (Scope 3.11).
+In the financial year 2023, for example, we systematically identified measures to reduce purchasing emissions (Scopes 3.1/3.2) and developed ways to sustainably optimise packaging.
+Some component packaging is already part of a multi-use system with our suppliers.
+As part of product utilisation (Scope 3.11), important partnerships have been sensitised to the use of electricity from renewable sources.
 In addition, the aim is to continuously increase the efficiency of industrial trucks and to specify that they are suitable for disassembly as early as the product design stage.
 By further developing the eco-design specifications, Jungheinrich also plans to promote the use of recyclable, as well as climate-friendly, alternative materials.
 Additional measures along the entire value chain are continuously evaluated and systematically implemented.

 We develop our SBTs in accordance with the requirements of the SBTi net zero standard

-Definition of near-term SBTs
+1 Definition of near-term SBTs

 Emissions reduction targets for five to 10 years in line with the 1.5 degrees Celsius target.

-Definition of long-term SBTs
+2 Definition of long-term SBTs

 Emission reduction targets by 2050 at the latest to a residual level in line with the 1.5 degrees Celsius target.

-Neutralisation of residual emissions
+3 Neutralisation of residual emissions

 Emissions that remain after the long-term reduction targets have been achieved must be offset by neutralisation measures.

-Additional activities outside the value chain
+4 Additional activities outside the value chain

 Additional offsetting of emissions outside the company’s own value chain as part of corporate responsibility (not considered on the path to net zero).